 The current Tommy's research funding model

-Tommy’s funds four research centres and one centre focussed on implementing best practice nationally:
+Tommy’s funds three research centres and one centre focused on implementing best practice nationally:

 - St Thomas’ Hospital in partnership with King’s College, London

 - St Mary’s Hospital in Partnership with Manchester University

 - The Tommy's National Early Miscarriage Centre is a partnership of three universities: The University of Birmingham, The University of Warwick and Imperial College London.

 - The National Centre for Improving Maternity Care focusses on the scale and spread of evidence based best practice to improve maternity care around the UK.

 Tommy’s makes an annual grant of £400,000 - £500,000 per centre against an agreed budgeted spend submitted annually by each centre.

 Tommy’s funds salary costs of scientists, doctors and midwives carrying out the research together with consumables and equipment that are used in the research studies.